OmarAlahmad00/Arduino-RC-Tank/README.md

 The arduino depends on input from different pins in order to control the motors The ESP-8266 outputs to different pins on the arduino depending on what is clicked through the app or on the website The tank moves

+EDIT --- I WAS LOOKING THROUGH OLD PROJECTS FOR FUN AND FOUND OUT THAT THE .INO FILE DOES NOT WORK FOR THE ESP.
+NOT SURE WHY.
+I UPLOADED THE FILE I FOUND ON MY LAPTOP BUT NOT SURE IF IT IS THE UPDATED ONE.
+SHOULD BE THOUGH IT WAS A SIMPLE PROGRAM.